toryas/aws-utils/README.md

 <a name="config"></a>
 ## Config

+Exist two ways to use:

+### Config File

-To use you need create a config file named `toryas.config.js` in root of project.
+You can create a config file named `toryas.config.js` in root of project.

 You should create and export an object called `AWS_CONFIG` and use de [aws sdk config](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/configuring-the-jssdk.html)